premnirmal/StockTicker/iosApp/README.md

    ```

 You do **not** need to build the shared framework separately or wire it up by hand: the generated
-project runs `./gradlew :shared:embedAndSignAppleFrameworkForXcode` as a build phase, which compiles
+project runs `./gradlew :shared:embedAndSignAppleFrameworkForXcode` as a scheme **Build pre-action**,
-and links the Kotlin/Native `Shared.framework` for the active configuration/SDK.
+which compiles and links the Kotlin/Native `Shared.framework` for the active configuration/SDK once,
+before either the app or the widget extension links it.
+(It is a single scheme pre-action rather than
+a per-target run-script phase on purpose: running the identical Gradle framework build in **both** the
+app and the widget target is redundant, so consolidating it into one up-front pre-action builds the
+framework a single time.
+Note this is a simplification, **not** the fix for the archive hang — the
+widget extension and both Gradle phases already existed at tag `4.1.000`.
+The "archive hangs at *Run
+custom shell script*" symptom was the synchronous Firebase Crashlytics dSYM upload staying in
+`xcodebuild`'s process group; see the Crashlytics notes below.)
 The App Groups
 capability (`group.com.github.premnirmal.ticker`) is applied to both targets from the committed
 `*.entitlements` files, so the app and widget share the `WidgetSnapshotStore` `NSUserDefaults` suite.

 ### Java runtime for the Gradle build phase

-That Gradle build phase needs a **JDK 17+** (the same one the Android build uses).
-Xcode runs build
+That Gradle framework build needs a **JDK 17+** (the same one the Android build uses).
+Xcode runs
-phases with a *minimal* environment that does **not** source your shell profile (`~/.zprofile`,
+build phases and scheme pre-actions with a *minimal* environment that does **not** source your shell
-`~/.zshrc`, …), so a `java` that works in Terminal may be invisible to the script — the build then
+profile (`~/.zprofile`, `~/.zshrc`, …), so a `java` that works in Terminal may be invisible to the
-fails with:
+script — the build then fails with:

 ```
 Unable to locate a Java Runtime
 ```

-To avoid this, both run-script phases source [`iosApp/.xcode.env`](.xcode.env) (a committed default
+To avoid this, the framework pre-action (and the Crashlytics phase) source
+[`iosApp/.xcode.env`](.xcode.env) (a committed default that auto-discovers a JDK and exports
-that auto-discovers a JDK and exports `JAVA_HOME` when it is not already set to a valid one) and then
+`JAVA_HOME` when it is not already set to a valid one) and then the optional
-the optional [`iosApp/.xcode.env.local`](.xcode.env) (git-ignored, for a machine-specific override).
+[`iosApp/.xcode.env.local`](.xcode.env) (git-ignored, for a machine-specific override).
 The default probes, in order: `/usr/libexec/java_home`, common JDK install locations (the JDK bundled
 with **Android Studio**, Homebrew's `openjdk`, `~/Library/Java/JavaVirtualMachines`,
 `/Library/Java/JavaVirtualMachines`), and finally a `java` already on `PATH`.